grrr-amsterdam/gulpfile/README.md

 -   `modernizr` — checks js and scss source files for Modernizr tests and creates a custom Modernizr build
 -   `revision` — creates a revisioned filename for each static asset
 -   `sass` — compiles Sass with globbing and Autoprefixer
--   `style:lint` — lints styles with opinionated rules, which can be overwritten by including your own `.stylelintrc`
+-   `stylelint` — lints styles with opinionated rules, which can be overwritten by including your own `.stylelintrc`

 The main tasks are: